circus-tent/chaussette/docs/source/index.rst

 Most WGSI servers out there provide advanced features to scale your web applications, like multi-threading or multi-processing.
-Depending on the project, the *process management* features, like respawning processes that die, or adding new ones on the fly, are not always very adavanced.
+Depending on the project, the *process management* features, like respawning processes that die, or adding new ones on the fly, are not always very advanced.

 On the other hand, Circus provides very advanced features to manage your processes, and is able to manage sockets as well.